wp-plugins/game-schedules/readme.txt

 = 4.2 =

+* Fixed the schedule table first and last arguments with 'now' to use the WP time rather than the server time.
+* Added a Schedule Name headed to the game tiles in the schedule slider.
+Supports sliders with multiple sports.
 * Modified the loading (enqueuing) of JavaScripts.
 They now load only on the pages where Game Schedules needs them.
 * Continued removing non-fatal PHP notices and warnings.